The New GMAT Overview

 The Analytical Writing section on the GMAT (often referred to simply as the AWA) gives the test taker 30 minutes to type an analytical essay, critiquing and evaluating a flawed argument (along the lines of a CR Weaken argument).

 Note that the AWA score is not factored into the general GMAT score out of 800.
-Instead, it is a separate score, wherein the test-taker earns points on a scale of 0 to 6, moving in half-point increments (that is, 0-0.5, 0.5-1, 1-1.5, etc).
-Both a computer and a human will evaluate and grade your essay, and you'll receive your AWA score along with your official scores from GMAC, any time within 15 days of taking the exam.
+Instead, it is a separate score, wherein the test-taker earns points on a scale of 0 to 6, moving in half-point increments (0-0.5, 0.5-1, 1-1.5, etc.).
+Both a computer and a human will evaluate and grade your essay, and you'll receive your AWA score, along with your official scores from GMAC, any time within 15 days of taking the exam.

 Integrated Reasoning Section